Chart Color Schemes

 AreaSearch assessment of residential development activity positions Noosa Hinterland among the top 25% of areas assessed nationwide

 Noosa Hinterland has received approximately 115 dwelling approvals annually over the past five financial years, totalling 577 homes.
-As of FY26, 12 approvals have been recorded.
-On average, 3.9 new residents per year are associated with each home built between FY21 and FY25, indicating a significant demand outpacing supply, which typically influences property prices upwards and increases competition among buyers.
+As of FY26, 20 approvals have been recorded.
+On average, 3.9 new residents per year have been associated with each home built between FY21 and FY25, indicating demand outpaces supply, which can put upward pressure on prices and increase buyer competition.
 The average expected construction cost value of new dwellings is $425,000.

-This financial year has seen $25.6 million in commercial approvals registered, suggesting steady commercial investment activity.
-Compared to the rest of Queensland, Noosa Hinterland maintains similar development levels per capita, preserving market equilibrium with surrounding areas.
-New developments consist of 89% detached dwellings and 11% attached dwellings, maintaining the area's low-density character while attracting space-seeking buyers.
+This financial year has seen $25.6 million in commercial approvals, suggesting steady commercial investment activity.
+Compared to the rest of Queensland, Noosa Hinterland maintains similar development levels per person, preserving market equilibrium.
+New development comprises 89% detached dwellings and 11% attached dwellings, maintaining the area's low-density nature and attracting space-seeking buyers with an average of approximately 235 people per dwelling approval.

-There are approximately 235 people per dwelling approval, indicating potential for growth.
-By 2041, Noosa Hinterland is projected to grow by 2,990 residents.
-Given current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+By 2041, Noosa Hinterland is projected to grow by 2,990 residents based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development